JerBouma/jerbouma.github.io/_pages/about.md

 **Luuk van Benthem - Senior ALM Adviseur at PGGM**

 *Jeroen joined our team just at the right time.
 As we were considering a full redevelopment of our ALM model, Jeroen's knowledge of Python first greatly helped us in the decision process.
 In the implementation phase Jeroen played a key role on the development of the technical side of the model.
-Working together with Jeroen was a pleasure.
-First of all he's a nice guy, Furthermore he provided an alternative way of thinking and working that was new for us and helped us innovate and work more efficiently.
+Furthermore he provided an alternative way of thinking and working that was new for us and helped us innovate and work more efficiently.
 Over time I learned a lot from Jeroen which I'm very thankful for!*
 </div>
 </div>
 </div>